hittoai/dsci510_finalproject_etf/README.md

 ## How to run

-1. Make sure you have Python 3.10 or newer installed.
+1. Make sure you have Python 3.10 or newer.

-2. Clone this repository or download it as a zip and open a terminal in the project folder.
+2. Download this project or clone the repository, then open a terminal in the project folder.

-3. (Optional but recommended) create and activate a virtual environment.
+3. (Optional) Create a virtual environment.

-   On macOS / Linux:
+On macOS or Linux:

     python -m venv venv
     source venv/bin/activate

 On Windows:

     python -m venv venv
     venv\Scripts\activate

-4. Install the Python packages:
+4. Install the required packages:

     pip install -r requirements.txt

-5. Run the full pipeline from the command line:
+5. Run the main script:

     python main.py

-   This will:
-   - download ETF price data from Yahoo Finance with yfinance
-   - compute the metrics for each ETF
-   - create all PNG charts and CSV files inside the `results` folder
+This will download the ETF data, calculate the metrics, and save all charts and CSV files into the `results` folder.

-6. (Optional) run the tests.

-   If you have pytest installed, you can run:

-       python -m pytest tests.py

-   These tests are simple checks that the main helper functions work on dummy data.

-7. To explore the analysis in a notebook, open `results.ipynb` in Jupyter Notebook, JupyterLab, or VS Code and run the cells from top to bottom.
+6. (Optional) If you want to view the results in a notebook, open `results.ipynb` and run the cells from top to bottom.
-   The notebook imports functions from `src/` and reproduces the same steps as `main.py`.